Lloydrl/chirp/README.md

 - `pipenv install` Create the virtual environment and install dependencies
 - `pipenv shell` Enter the new virtual environment
 - `python manage.py runserver` Run the server or go to localhost:8000 to view the chirp app!

+This app was built using Django, HTML, and CSS.